TyWoo/ReverseEngineerMobileWebPages/ScriptsAnalisys.md

 ## About jQuery vs Javascript

 The scripts has both jQuery and Javascript code the use was merely though about performance and understanding of the evaluator.
+Check their comments for better understanding.
+I created 2, [script1](https://github.com/jeffarrubla/ReverseEngineerMobileWebPages/blob/master/script1.js) and [script2](https://github.com/jeffarrubla/ReverseEngineerMobileWebPages/blob/master/script2.js), merely thinking on the 2 problems but ideally they should be 1 script and minified.

 ## The following observations are made to improve the page performance.